 The 2,400-acre Bassett Farms Conservancy is the property of Preservation Texas, a gift of the late Willie Ford (Bassett) Sparkman.
 Preservation Texas is developing the historic farm and ranch, established in 1871 at the headwaters of the Little Brazos River east of Marlin, Texas as what will be the largest preservation and conservation skills training center in the country.
 The 2-story brick Bassett House (1875), thought to be the oldest brick house in Limestone County, was built by Henry Bassett and has been the center of farm and ranch life at Bassett Farms for nearly 150 years.
 The Bassett House has been designated a Recorded Texas Historic Landmark.
 For a video about Bassett Farms Conservancy, click this link.

-The 2-story brick farmhouse and grounds are located about 3 miles northwest of Kosse at the center of our 2,400 acres, just over the Falls/Limestone County line.
 This is a rural landscape and please note that once you leave Highway 7, the roads are unpaved gravel surfaces.
 Drive carefully, particularly near blind corners.
 Watch for wildlife.

 Bring your camera!
 On Instagram we are @preservationtexas and @bfc1871 — use the #BassettFarms hashtag for your images.
 And while Bassett Farms is photogenic, any commercial uses of photographs taken at Bassett Farms Conservancy are prohibited without the prior express written consent of Preservation Texas.
 Aerial drones are prohibited.